h4t0n/odin/README.md

 [<img src="http://i.imgur.com/SjCzgwp.jpg">](https://blog.h4t0n.com)

 ***Do you like my theme?
 Do you want new features?***
 Great, we can discuss.
-Open a pull request.
+Open an issue.
 Some :coffee::coffee::coffee::coffee: offered with [Paypal](https://www.paypal.me/andreatarquini/5) are appreciated.

 ## Intro
 **Odin** is a very simple fork of the Ghost default theme [Casper](https://github.com/TryGhost/Casper).